ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 `iss` MUST be a URL, and it MUST have keys discoverable in the following way:

-`iss` can be used to build a `.well-known` URL to discovery the issuer's configuration.
+`iss` can be used to build a `.well-known` URL to discovery the Issuer's configuration.

 For example, `iss` `contoso.example` will have the following open id connect configuration URL.